chyde-clearwater/documentation/content/applications/inventory_and_mrp/inventory/barcode/operations/gs1_nomenclature.rst

 ========================

 `GS1 nomenclature <https://www.gs1us.org/>`_ consolidates multiple pieces of information in a single barcode.
-Each piece needs to follow a specific barcode pattern– which is a defined format of numbers, letters, special characters, and character length– to ensure proper interpretation of the barcode.
+Each piece needs to follow a specific barcode pattern—which is a defined format of numbers, letters, special characters, and character length– to ensure proper interpretation of the barcode.
 By scanning the barcode on an unopened box, GS1 nomenclature can identify the product, lot number, number of units contained, and more.